Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/translation.md

 ## Installation

-To get started, head over to the [repo for the tool](https://github.com/96-38/nh-translation-helper) and prepare the requirements:
+To get started, head over to the [repo for the tool](https://github.com/96-38/nh-translation-helper){ target="_blank" } and prepare the requirements:

 - Install [Node.js](https://nodejs.org/) >= 12.0.0
     - Install the LTS version.